kadmielp/ProcessM8/README.md

 ### 2. Analysis & Optimization (The Intelligence Engine)
 The analytical core that transforms maps into dynamic execution models.
-*   **AI Digital Twin Simulation**: A "What-If" engine powered by Google Gemini (Flash & Pro versions) to forecast cycle time and cost impacts.
+*   **AI Digital Twin Simulation**: A "What-If" engine powered by Gemini 3.0 to forecast cycle time and cost impacts.
 *   **Automated Bottleneck Detection**: Visual heat-mapping of efficiency leaks and queue risks.
 *   **Integrated RCA (Fishbone)**: AI-assisted Root Cause Analysis using Ishikawa methodology and "5 Whys" synthesis.
-*   **Process Mining**: Auto-generation of "As-Is" process maps directly from system event logs (CSV/Jira/Salesforce).
+*   **Process Mining**: Auto-generation of "As-Is" process maps from pasted event logs or CSV data.

 ### 3. Platform & Collaboration (The Engine Room)
 Enterprise-grade infrastructure for team-wide process intelligence.